apache/ambari/ambari-server/docs/api/v1/configuration.md

     }

+## Desired Configuration
+Desired configurations is the set of `tag`s that defines what you desire the cluster to have.
+It is possible to save configurations, even if they are not applied.
+You can define `tag`s having the same type, but tag must be unique and only one of them is active for the cluster at any time.

 ## Overrides
-Configurations are used by individual components on a host.
+Overrides are enabled by the Config Group resource. (see [Config Groups](config-groups.md)) Configurations are used by individual components on a host.
 The design is to define and apply configuration at the cluster level, with optional overrides per host.
 The order of application is as follows:

+For a given host:
-1. Set a configuration to the cluster.
+1. Get all desired configurations defined for the cluster.
-3. Set optional configuration overrides to a host.
+2. Find all config groups for the host.
+3. Apply the config group overrides on top of the cluster configurations.

-The optional host overrides contain only the properties which need to be changed on a host from the cluster level configuration.
-Be aware you cannot create ONLY an override and expect it to be applied.
+The optional config group overrides contain only the properties which need to be changed on a host from the cluster level configuration.
 There must always be a cluster-level configuration of the same type.

-## Desired Configuration
-Desired configurations is the set of `tag`s that defines what you desire the cluster to have.
-It is possible to save configurations, even if they are not applied.
-You can define `tag`s having the same type, but tag must be unique and only one of them is active for the cluster at any time.

 ### Cluster
 There are two ways to apply a configuration to a cluster.